PAINTINGS 061 - 070

 Sunday 7/15/1990 - Private Collection

 All of the paintings made thus far on 12 in. x 9 in. (or 9 in. x 12 in.) watercolor paper were completed without any corrections or re-painting.
 I was able to start each painting with simple random brushstrokes and then add areas of solid colors and lines to create the final compositions you see herein.
 These are all paintings that I did not think about prior to making them, nor did I try to make them into something other than what I originally started with - a few brushstrokes and my imagination.
 I'm rather proud of what developed in each of them, given I didn't allow myself to re-paint or correct any potential mistakes.
-Sort of like making a drawing in pencil without ever erasing, but without any kind of pressure or expectation of their outcome.
+Sort of like making a drawing in pencil without ever erasing, and without any kind of pressure or expectation of their outcome.
 I don't recall even considering that I might make a mistake, which obviously made creating them much easier and more fun.

 Copyright Notice: All rights reserved.
 No part of this website may be reproduced, distributed, or transmitted in any form or by any means, including photocopying, recording, or other electronic or mechanical methods, without the prior written permission of Joseph Browning.
 For image use permission requests, send an email with the subject line "Attention: Permissions Coordinator," to jb@josephbdesign.com.
 NOTE: All images contained in this website are being tracked and monitored for copyright infrigement use.